Floer theory and reduced cohomology on open manifolds: Symplectic cohomology

 Let $(M,\omega)$ be a compact symplectic manifold and let $\psi:M\to M$ be a symplectomorphism.
 Denote by $\tilde{M}_\psi$ the associated symplectic mapping torus.
 See \S\ref{subSecMappingTorus} for the definition.
 Denote by $HF^*(M,\psi)$ the fixed point Floer homology of $\psi$ as introduced in \cite{DS94}.
-The following theorem allows to distinguish mapping tori by fixed point Floer homology.
+The following theorem allows to distinguish mapping tori by fixed point Floer homology. $\tilde{M}_\psi$ carries a distinguished closed $1$-form $dt$ pulled back from the natural map $\tilde{M}_\psi\to S^1$.
+The $1$-form $dt$ induces a grading on $SH^*_{univ}$ since continuation maps are homotopies.
+We denote by $SH^{*,k}_{univ}(\tilde{M}_\psi)$ the $k$th graded piece.